Best Gold ETF in India in 2026 Ranked by Our Liquidity First Weighted Score

 The Read: Lower standard deviation usually means steadier tracking with less noise.
 Higher values can indicate more tracking variation from cash drag, creation redemption frictions, or less stable liquidity.

-Your Action Plan: Execution Strategy
+Our Action Plan for Beginners: Execution Strategy

 Once you have analyzed the table, choose your ETF based on your holding period.